BYD Battery buying guide:

 BYD solar home battery price

 The price of a BYD home solar battery has reduced significantly with the federal battery rebate.
-On average, BYD home batteries cost between $600 - $950 per kWh of storage installed.
-BYD sits in the mid to lower range of home battery prices.
+On average, the HVM range of BYD home batteries cost between $650 - $850 per kWh of storage installed, slightly cheaper than average home battery prices that sit between $800 - $1,000 per kWh.

 The table below shows the typical price for a BYD home solar battery including the battery rebate and full installation when purchased in conjunction with new solar panels: